 \textbf{Comments on the parameters.} We choose $0 < \beta <1$ for the same reasons as in Theorem \ref{cvas}.
-About $\gamma$, the inequality is true on the entire area $0<\gamma <1$ as soon as $\gamma \leq \beta$ (which is unusual, as you can see in \cite{godichon} for example).
+Regarding $\gamma$, the inequality is true for all $0<\gamma \leq \beta$ (which is unusual, as you can see in \cite{godichon} for example).
 We will nevertheless see in the sequel that this is not because the inequality is true that $a_n(x)$ converges to 0.
 We will discuss later \textit{good} choices for $(\gamma, \beta)$.

-\textbf{Compromise between the two errors.} We can easily see the compromise we have to do on $\beta$ to deal with the two previous errors.
+\textbf{Compromise between the two errors.} This analysis emphasizes the necessity of a compromise on $\beta$ to deal with the two previous errors.
 Indeed,

-\begin{itemize} \item[$\bullet$] The \textit{bias error} gives the term of the inequality.
-This term decreases to 0 if and only if $\gamma+ \epsilon < 1$ which implies $\beta > \gamma$.
-Then $\beta$ has to be chosen not too small.
+\begin{itemize} \item[$\bullet$] the \textit{bias error} gives the term of the inequality.
+This term decreases to 0 if and only if $\gamma+ \zeta < 1$ which implies $\beta > \gamma$.
+It suggests that $\beta$ should not be chosen too small.

-\item[$\bullet$] The \textit{on-line learning error} gives the term $\left( k_n/n \right)^{1/d+1}=n^{(1-\beta)(1+1/d)}$ in the remainder.
-For the remainder to decrease to 0 with the faster rate, we then need that $\beta$ is as small as possible compared to 1.
-Then $\beta$ has to be chosen not too big. \end{itemize}
+\item[$\bullet$] the \textit{on-line learning error} gives the term $\left( k_n/n \right)^{1/d+1}=n^{-(1-\beta)(1+1/d)}$ in the remainder.
+For the remainder to decrease to 0 with the faster rate, we then need $\beta$ to be as small as possible compared to 1.
+It suggests that $\beta$ should not be too large. \end{itemize}

-From this theorem, we can get the rate of convergence of the mean square error.
-In that purpose, we have to study the order of the remainder $d_n$ in $n$ to exhibit dominating terms. $d_n$ is the sum of three terms.
-The exponential one is always negligence as soon as $n$ is big enough because $1> \epsilon$.
+The rate of convergence of the mean squared error can be deduced from this theorem.
+We study the order of the remainder $d_n$ in order to exhibit the dominating terms.
+It appears that $d_n$ is the sum of three terms.
+The first one, with a exponential decay, is always neglectible as soon as $n$ is large enough, since $1> \zeta$.
 The two other are powers of $n$.
 Comparing their exponent, we can find the dominating term in function of $\gamma$ and $\beta$.
 Actually, there exists a rank $N_1(x,d)$ and some constants $C_5$ and $C_6(x, d)$ such that, for $n \geq N_0 +1$,